Is it normal to wake up with an erection sometimes?

 In addition, when you move in your sleep you may touch your penis without realizing it.
 This may sometimes be enough stimulation to cause an erection.

-Generally, though, there’s no reason to be embarrassed or worried about morning erections.
+Generally, though, there’s no reason to be embarrassed or worried about morning wood.
 In fact, NPT is a sign that your body is working like it should be!

 If you have any more questions about your body and are 10-22 years old near NYC, you can make an appointment at the Mount Sinai Adolescent Health Center for completely free, confidential, comprehensive healthcare.
 No judgment, no charge.